Vladimir Gil: Return to the Red Army

-In the summer of 1943, the Druzhina Brigade transferred to Dokshytsy to fight the Zheleznyak guerrillas, led by Ivan Filippovich Titkov.
-In early July, Titkov opened dialogue with and then convinced Gil to defect back to the Soviet Union.
+In the summer of 1943, the Druzhina Brigade redeployed to Dokshytsy to fight the Zheleznyak guerrillas, led by Ivan Filippovich Titkov.
+In early July, Titkov opened dialogue with Gil and then convinced him to defect back to the Soviet Union.
 After a week of correspondence, Gil secured guarantees from Titkov and then approached his brigade commanders about defecting.
 The Druzhina Brigade defected on 16 August 1943 by Gil's order and popular sentiment within the unit.
 He placed its German staff and White Russian members under arrest.
 Most of the Germans were hanged outright and the rest were taken by the guerrillas to be interrogated by the NKVD.
 One of the men arrested was former Major General Pavel Vasilyevich Bogdanov, later executed in Moscow with the Whites.

 In its first action as a partisan unit, Gil's brigade attacked the German garrisons at Dokshytsy and nearby Krulevshchyna railway station.
 The Germans counterattacked with tanks and air support, nearly surrounding the unit.